enkidevs/curriculum/nocode-webflow/introduction/templates/filter-templates.md

 The [templates page](https://webflow.com/templates) gives users the ability to filter through the templates.

-There is a `Search` bar you can use to easily find the templates you want.
+There is a search bar you can use to easily find the templates you want.

-Under the search bar, there are 4 categories as well as a `Tags` bar that you can use to filter through the templates.
+Under the search bar, there are 4 categories as well as a tags bar that you can use to filter through the templates.

 ![filtering-image](https://img.enkipro.com/9187372b0e7ca6f6a0e1e6f3db25a350.png)